MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Vector.md

 ### **min**
 `
-min(a: Vector3, b: Vector3): Vector
+static min(a: Vector3, b: Vector3): Vector
 `

 Returns a vector that is made from the smallest components of two vectors.